azharalisayed/azharalisayed/README.md

 - 👋 Hi, I’m @azharalisayed
-- 👀 I’m interested in Developing
+- 👀 I’m interested in Programming
 - 📫 How to reach me https://www.linkedin.com/in/azharalisayed
 - ⚡ Fun fact: Funny